 Some key successes shared:

-100% of electricity used in AEI breweries in Poland, Romania, Italy and Netherlands is from renewable sources – Peroni, Grolsch, Żubr and Lech are all brewed with 100% renewable electricity
+100% of electricity used in AEI breweries in Poland and the Netherlands is from renewable sources – Grolsch, Żubr and Lech are all brewed with 100% renewable electricity

 Our most water-efficient brewery is in Nošovice, Czech Republic, where the water-to-beer ratio is 2.41 and the brewery supports water projects in nearby communities